I haven’t posted anything for a very long time. And I could explain why, but it’s beyond boring.

 It also previewed an exhibition (then under construction) that provides a comprehensive look, for the first time, at the development of Fernando’s Nat Geo infographics for print and digital.

-Nina Krug (above), an Augsburg University B.A. student, was responsible for the concept, layout and design.
+The team behind the show Nina Krug (above), an Augsburg University B.A. student, was responsible for the concept, layout and design.

 Professor Michael Stoll, Augsburg University